How a bot-fighting test turned into edtech’s most iconic brand, Duolingo – TechCrunch

 After attending Duke as an undergrad, von Ahn was an enterprising first-year computer science Ph.D. student at top-ranked Carnegie Mellon University when he attended a talk by Yahoo’s chief scientist about 10 of Yahoo’s biggest headaches.
 One issue stood out: hackers were creating bots that register thousands of email addresses to send spam.

 Inspired and full of immigrant grit, von Ahn and a team led by his then-adviser Manuel Blum created a nifty little test that could distinguish between bots and humans.
-The test, called a CAPTCHA, presented squiggly, ink-blotted words whenever a user tried to login.
+The test, called a CAPTCHA, presented squiggly, ink-blotted words whenever a user tried to log in.
 Computer vision at the time couldn’t read the obscured text, but humans easily could — creating a useful signal.
 The deceptively simple test worked, so von Ahn, then a 20-something student, gave it to Yahoo for free, not understanding the value it would one day have.

 A fire was lit.
 With Yahoo as a distribution channel, CAPTCHA tests exploded in popularity, becoming an almost universally recognizable security checkpoint feature.
 At their peak, people spent 500,000 hours a day typing up to 200 million CAPTCHAs around the world.
 About 10% of the world’s population had recognized at least one word, von Ahn estimates.

-For all the technology’s success though, there was a downside.
+For all the technology’s success, though, there was a downside.
 “During those 10 seconds while you’re typing in a CAPTCHA, your brain is doing something that computers can’t do, which is amazing,” von Ahn said.
 But the tests were annoying and pointless, so he wondered, “Could we get those 500,000 hours a day to do something useful for humanity?”

 So in 2005, he launched reCAPTCHA.
 These new tests would have the same goal of CAPTCHA, but with a twist: the prompts would all be scans of books.
 Users would complete the security test while also helping to digitize books for the Internet Archive.